The Review Process

 Review Decision and Subsequent Steps

-If a manuscript is sent for peer review, the handling editor is accountable for inviting and overseeing expert reviewers.
-Article require at least two reviewers to complete a review.
-These reviewers are recruited among experts in the field.
-Editors and reviewers have no relationship to the authors and/or research that would affect the objectivity of the peer-review process.
-The reviewers are asked to submit an independent review within two weeks after accepting the assignment.
+If a manuscript proceeds to peer review, the handling editor is responsible for selecting and overseeing expert reviewers.
+Each manuscript requires at least two completed reviews.
+Reviewers are selected for their expertise and must have no relationship with the authors or the research that could compromise the objectivity of the peer-review process.
+They are asked to submit an independent review within two weeks of accepting the assignment.

-Decisions are communicated to the corresponding author in a formal letter, along with reviewer feedback and any other requirements from the journal office.
+Decisions are communicated to the corresponding author in a formal letter, together with the reviewers’ reports and any additional requirements from the editorial office.

 Editorial Decision - Revisions